typingtanuki/serverMonitor/README.md

   * If specific processes are currently running on the server or not
   * Available system updates (apt-get and apt based only)
 * Network
-  * Pingability of other servers (echo based, connection to a specific port)
+  * Pingability of other servers (either echo based or connection to a specific port)
   * Handshake with other servers running this tool (custom HTTP handshake)
     * If the monitor is not running on another server
     * Clock issues between servers

 ## GUI